 If your cutting is turning brown and mushy then unfortunately this isn’t a good sign.
 This is usually due to the cutting rotting in stagnant water.
 You want to make sure you are regularly refreshing the water every few days so that it doesn’t encourage the growth of bacteria.

 If the problem hasn’t spread to the whole cutting then just slice the mushy part off and you may still be able to save part of the cutting.

 Why are the new leaves on my Dragon Tree cutting small?

-If your Dragon Tree cutting is starting to grow new leaves but they are much smaller than the leaves on the mother plant don’t worry at all.
+If your cutting is starting to grow new leaves but they are much smaller than the leaves on the mother plant don’t worry at all.
 This is completely natural and simply due to the root system being less mature than that of the larger plant.

-We hope you have found this complete guide to Dragon Tree propagation useful.
 You will have to be a little patient as you wait for the new roots and leaves to grow but as long as the environment is bright and warm and the water is being switched out regularly, you shouldn’t run into many issues.